AhmedIsmail7/Heart-Disease-Project/README.md

 # Comprehensive Machine Learning Pipeline on Heart Disease UCI Dataset

 This project analyzes and predicts heart disease risk using the UCI dataset.
-The workflow covers data preprocessing, feature selection, model training (supervised and unsupervised), hyperparameter tuning, and deployment with a Streamlit UI. [cite: 4, 5, 6, 7]
+The workflow covers data preprocessing, feature selection, model training (supervised and unsupervised), hyperparameter tuning, and deployment with a Streamlit UI.

 ## How to Run